 Overview

 Accuracy is not a talent — it's a skill built on a small number of repeatable fundamentals.
-This course identifies those fundamentals, teaches you to execute them correctly, and gives you the diagnostic tools to self-correct when your shots don't land where you intend.
+This course teaches you those fundamentals and how to execute them correctly, and gives you the diagnostic tools to self-correct when your shots don't land where you intend.

 Curriculum